 The Stawamus Chief – 1st Peak

-Today was the the hiking day I was most excited for especially after getting the parking reservation for Rubble Creek Trailhead.
-We did a short morning stroll around the upper area of Whistler before leaving Whistler at 7am to ensure we got a parking spot at the trail head.
-It was only a 25min drive and it’s worth having the QR code for the reservation downloaded as signal is intermittent.
-There is a checkpoint on the access road up and a decent sized car-park to prepare for the day ahead.
-This day hike is one of my all-time favourites and comes in at Number 2 on the The Best Mountain Day Hikes List
+Today was the hiking day I was most excited for, especially after getting the parking reservation for Rubble Creek Trailhead.
+We did a short morning stroll around the upper area of Whistler before leaving Whistler at 7am to ensure we got a parking spot at the trailhead.
+It was only a 25min drive, and it’s worth having the QR code for the reservation downloaded as the signal is intermittent.
+There is a checkpoint on the access road up and a decent-sized car park to prepare for the day ahead.
+This day hike is one of my all-time favourites and comes in at Number 2 on The Best Mountain Day Hikes List

 Garibaldi Lake